VariableThe/Bandit-Reupload-from-sheets-/Bnadit Writeup.md

-The Bandit wargame is a series of challenges designed to teach beginners the basics of Linux command-line operations.
-Below is a comprehensive guide to solving levels 1 through 18, including the passwords for each level.

----

 ## Level 0 ➜ Level 1

 *Goal:* The password for the next level is stored in a file called readme located in the home directory.